nadeo/trackmania-doc/docs/web/tm-com/map-page.md

 The map rating section displays a percentage of likes and dislikes given by players on your map (not to be confused with map ratings in [Map Review](/web/tm-com/map-review)).

-Using the top secret feature will allow you to hide records faster than a certain threshold.
-The threshold has to be inputted in miliseconds (12500 -> 12.500s).
+Using the top secret feature will allow you to hide records that are faster than a set time.
+The threshold has to be inputted in milliseconds (12500 -> 12.500s).

 Any records faster than the set threshold will turn secret - on the leaderboard the timer will display **SECRET** and the ghost will be unwatchable.
 By default, any officially accepted Weekly short maps have this feature set to the author time until the next Weekly Shorts rotation comes.